containerbuildsystem/cachi2/README.md

 Please note that Cachi2 is rather picky, aiming to:

 * encourage or enforce best practices
-* enforce building from source - no pre-built artifacts, such as Python [wheels][wheel-spec]
 * never execute arbitrary code - looking at you [setup.py (discouraged)][setuppy-discouraged]
 * keep the implementation simple